-Child Sexual Exploitation is a form of child sexual abuse.
-It occurs when an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator(s) or facilitator.
+Child sexual exploitation is a form of child sexual abuse.
+It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact, it can also occur through the use of technology (DfE, February 2017).
+Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.

 Technology is widely used by perpetrators as a method of grooming and coercing victims, often through social networking sites.
-More information about Child Sexual Exploitation is available on the Bolton Safeguarding Children Partnership website, Greater Manchester Procedures and staff are also aware of the Department for Education's Child sexual exploitation: guide for practitioners.
+More information about Child Sexual Exploitation is available on the Bolton Safeguarding Children

+Partnership website, Greater Manchester Procedures and staff are also aware of the Department for Education's Child sexual exploitation: guide for practitioners.
 Online training is also available at Pace UK.

 If there are concerns that a student may be being sexually exploited, we will record the concerns and where appropriate refer to The Integrated Front Door.
-Should the case not require Social Care intervention, Early Help will be offered.
+Should Social Care intervention not be required Early Help will be offered.